-Bike tours are annual occurrences along the corridor.
-These popular tours offer participants opportunities to experience the scenic, natural, and cultural richness of M-119, while enjoying the company of fellow bicycle enthusiasts.
-The following reminders will help bikers experience the serenity of M-119 in safety and with respect to area residents.
+If you are planning a large group tour, please contact our website (www.ml19tunneloftrees.org) for guidelines that will make your participants' ride safer and more enjoyable.
+Bike tours are annual occurrences along this corridor offering opportunities to experience the scenic, natural and cultural richness of M-119, in the company of fellow bicycle enthusiasts.
+The following tips will help everyone enjoy the serenity of M-119 in safety and with respect to area residents and other travelers along this heritage highway.